trantien0410/BookingHotelWeb/README.md

 STRIPE_WEBHOOK_SECRET=
 NEXT_PUBLIC_OPENCAGE_API_KEY=
 ```
-For Database url, we can get it from MongoDB
+-For Database url, we can get it from MongoDB
-For NextAuth Secret, key we can use like NEXTAUTH_SECRET
+-For NextAuth Secret, key we can use like NEXTAUTH_SECRET
-For Github Id and Github Secret, we have to access to [Github](https://github.com/) and then find developer setting for OAuth Setting.
+-For Github Id and Github Secret, we have to access to [Github](https://github.com/) and then find developer setting for OAuth Setting.
-For Google Client Id and Google Client Secret, we have to access to [Google Cloud console](https://cloud.google.com/) and then find API gateway for OAuth Setting.
+-For Google Client Id and Google Client Secret, we have to access to [Google Cloud console](https://cloud.google.com/) and then find API gateway for OAuth Setting.
-For Cloudinary Name, we have to access to [Cloudinary](https://cloudinary.com/) and choose developer for setting.
+-For Cloudinary Name, we have to access to [Cloudinary](https://cloudinary.com/) and choose developer for setting.
-For Frontend store url, this is the localhost of this project.
+-For Frontend store url, this is the localhost of this project.
-For Stripe API key and Stripe webhook secret, we have to access to [Stripe](https://dashboard.stripe.com/) and then try to setup with some basic steps by following the instructions of Stripe to settings.
+-For Stripe API key and Stripe webhook secret, we have to access to [Stripe](https://dashboard.stripe.com/) and then try to setup with some basic steps by following the instructions of Stripe to settings.
-For OpenCage API key, we have to access the [OpenCage](https://opencagedata.com/api) then find the Geocoding API for generating the API key.
+-For OpenCage API key, we have to access the [OpenCage](https://opencagedata.com/api) then find the Geocoding API for generating the API key.

 ### Start the app